ngawangtrinley/docsify-example-panels/docs/index.md

 ### **English**

-Can explain in clear, fluent, well-structured lanzguage the way facts and arguments are presented, conveying evaluative aspects and most nuances precisely, and pointing out sociocultural implications (e.g. use of register, understatement, irony and sarcasm).
+Can explain in clear, fluent, well-structured language the way facts and arguments are presented, conveying evaluative aspects and most nuances precisely, and pointing out sociocultural implications (e.g. use of register, understatement, irony and sarcasm).

 ### **ཚིག་འགྱུར།**